otto-torino/django-baton/README.md

 Also this application is meant for use with modern browsers, targeting all recent versions of chrome, firefox an IE. Surely it will cause graphic disasters with older IE versions.

+## <a name="known-issues"></a>Known Issues

+Some issues which are known, and may or may not be fixed in the future.

+### Wrap multiple fields in the same line in fieldsets

+It is possible in django to wrap multiple fields in the same line, when defining a fieldset:

+    {
+        'fields': (('first_name', 'last_name'), 'address', 'city', 'state'),
+    }

+putting `first_name` and `last_name` in their own tuple will fire this behaviour.

+This feature is not supported in django-baton, because field-rows are not supposed to be inline.

+I think I won't fix this, I prefer using other approaches in these situations, like for example write a custom widget.

 ## <a name="todo"></a>TODO

 - write tests